Coronavirus toll at 1000 GMT Wednesday

 These figures are based on daily tolls provided by health authorities in each country and exclude later re-evaluations by statistical organisations, as has happened in Russia, Spain and Britain.

-Based on the latest reports, the countries with the most new deaths were Brazil with 3,780 new deaths, followed by the United States with 1,038 and Mexico with 807.
+Based on latest reports, the countries with the most new deaths were Brazil with 4,195, followed by the United States with 1,105 and Poland with 638.

-The country with the highest number of deaths compared to its population is Czech Republic with 247 fatalities per 100,000 inhabitants, followed by Hungary with 212, Montenegro 200, Bosnia-Herzegovina 199 and Belgium 198.
+The country with the highest number of deaths compared to its population is the Czech Republic with 255 fatalities per 100,000 inhabitants, followed by Hungary with 229, Bosnia-Herzegovina 215, Montenegro 211 and Belgium 201.

 Since the start of the pandemic, the number of tests conducted has greatly increased while testing and reporting techniques have improved, leading to a rise in reported cases.